 You may wonder, if you don't have all of the symptoms above, does that mean you didn't experience trauma.
 Of course not!
 This is the official criteria for a diagnosis post-traumatic stress disorder, but even to have a diagnosis not all of the symptoms are required.
 I also don't make diagnoses, a doctor, psychologist or psychiatrist does that.
 You can absolutely experience trauma and not meet the threshold for a PTSD diagnosis, in fact, this is not uncommon.
 Trauma can impact people differently and the symptoms you experience can also depend on the type of trauma and when it occurred.

 For example, you may be someone who experienced emotional abuse in your childhood.
 Some of the symptoms above might resonate with you but perhaps you don't experience flashbacks or nightmares.
 You may find that your issues occur more in the context of relationships with others, trying to make people happy, feeling as if you are always waiting for something to go wrong, and over apologizing.

 What is Trauma Therapy or PTSD Treatment?

-The first step in therapy is always about feeling safe (physically and emotionally).
+The first step in trauma therapy is always about feeling safe (physically and emotionally).
 Regardless of whether it was in early childhood or occurred more recently, this is always the most important first step and cannot be rushed.
 We will work together to find strategies that work for you and ways to help your alarm centre re-calibrate so it is not always sending you danger signals.
 We will also talk about some of the thoughts that you have and how they may be impacting your current state of being.

 If your trauma happened many years ago, we will talk about how this impacts your life today, and once we have established a therapeutic relationship where you feel safe, we will begin to get to the root of your trauma.
 This does not necessarily mean retelling your story but rather the impact that it had on you then, the feelings associated with the event(s) and how it continues to impact you in the here and now.